How to Use a Mylar Bag Food Storage Chart

 When it comes to how to store food in your extended pantry spaces for the long haul, Mylar bags are my go-to.
 A lot of people’s choice actually.
 But maybe you’re not familiar with them so I want to share some ins and outs of Mylar bags & especially how to use a mylar bag food storage chart so you can fill your long term food storage space properly!

-This post may contain affiliate links which means I earn commissions from qualifying purchases made through links on this post at no extra cost to you.
-Click here to read my full disclosure.
+This post contains some affiliate links for your convenience.
+This means I may earn a commission at no extra cost to you.
+Read my full disclosure policy.

 Understanding Mylar Bags